dtak/local-independence-public/README.md

 ## Main Idea

-### Interpretable + Interpretable = Uninterpretable
+### Motivation: Interpretable + Interpretable = Uninterpretable

-Let's start with a thought experiment about interpretability and ambiguity in classification, which we'll introduce with a story from [David Barber](https://www.amazon.com/Bayesian-Reasoning-Machine-Learning-Barber/dp/0521518148):
+Let's start with a thought experiment about interpretability and ambiguity in classification, based on a machine learning parable from [David Barber](https://www.amazon.com/Bayesian-Reasoning-Machine-Learning-Barber/dp/0521518148):

 > A father decides to teach his young son what a sports car is.
 Finding it
 > difficult to explain in words, he decides to give some examples.
 They stand on